marksparkza/jschon/docs/tutorial/jsonschema.rst

 >>> empty_schema = JSONSchema({})

-Creating a :class:`~jschon.jsonschema.JSONSchema` object from any non-empty :class:`Mapping`, however, requires that we specify a metaschema.
+Creating a :class:`~jschon.jsonschema.JSONSchema` object from any non-empty :class:`Mapping`, however, requires that we specify a meta-schema.
 Here's a very basic example of a schema that simply ensures that a JSON value represents an integer: